Azure-Samples/iot-edge-opc-plc/README.md

 ~~~
 - Folder: Defines the name of the folder under which the user specified nodes should be created.
 This folder is created below the root of the OPC UA server.
 - FolderList: Defines the list of child folders, which will be published by the emulated server.
 (Optional)
 - NodeList: Defines the list of nodes, which will be published by the emulated server.
 Nodes specified in the list can be browsed and changed by OPC UA applications.
-This enables developers to easyly implement and test OPC UA client applications.
+This enables developers to easily implement and test OPC UA client applications.
 - NodeId: Specifies the identifier of the node and is required.
 This value can be a decimal or string value.
 Every other JSON type is converted to a string identifier.
 - Name: The display name of the tag.
 If not set it will be set to the NodeId.
 (Optional)
 - DataType: The OPC UA valid type.
 It specifies one of types defined by BuiltInType.
-If an invalid type is specified or if it is ommitted it defaults to 'Int32'.
+If an invalid type is specified or if it is omitted it defaults to 'Int32'.
 (Optional)
 - ValueRank: As defined by type ValueRanks.
 If omitted it will be set to the value '-1' (Scalar).
 (Optional)
 - AccessLevel: Specifies one of access levels defined by type AccessLevels.
 If an invalid access level is specified or if it is omitted it defaults to 'CurrentReadOrWrite'.
 (Optional)
 - Description: Description of the node.
 If not set it will be set to the NodeId.
 (Optional)